gab/AutoFactory/README.md

     [SortAlgorithm("Bubble Sort")]
     public class BubbleSort : ISort {}

-In this case, the factory could be:
+In this case, the factory can use the `SeekPartFromAttribute` method:

     private IAutoFactory<ISort> factory = Factory.Create<ISort>();